kyrie-edelweiss/edelweiss-archive/_pages/the-red-king.md

 I don’t want her to see how close I am to burning, too.

-# Chapter 8 - Waiting For Black Metal Records To Come In The Mail
+# Chapter Seven - Waiting For Black Metal Records To Come In The Mail
 **Period: Present Day … Year: 1986 … Location: Venus**

 Katherina's life had become a joke at her own expense.